50 YEARS OF DEADLY!

 • A meaningful pathway for deeper community contribution, with all proceeds from registrations directly supporting Yarn Bark’s ongoing and under-resourced work through our early intervention, prevention, wellbeing and healing initiatives in community.

-This virtual gathering presents an opportunity to slow down, reflect more deeply and enter NAIDOC Week with greater intention, connection and shared understanding.
+This gathering presents an opportunity to slow down, reflect more deeply and enter NAIDOC Week with greater intention, connection and shared understanding.

-More than simply an online event, this experience marks the beginning of what will become an ongoing annual national gathering in the years ahead.
+More than simply an online event, this marks the beginning of what will become an ongoing annual national gathering in the years ahead.

 THE WORK AFTER NAIDOC